Year 2 History – The Great Fire of London

 "I liked learning about how the fire was so big."
 Year 2 pupil.
 "I liked learning about the houses."
 Year 2 pupil.
 "I liked the colours of the fire."
 Year 2 pupil.
 "I felt sad for the people in the fire."
 Year 2 pupil.
 "It must have been scary for the people."
 Year 2 pupil.
 "I think the people felt shocked."
 Year 2 pupil.
 "I felt scared for the people."
 Year 2 pupil.

-What skills were developed?
+What knowledge and skills have been developed?

 • Followed lines of enquiry through questioning, investigating and discussing possibilities